updated on: August 29, 2017

 I suggest traveling to the Thunder Bay area during the fall.
 The fall colours and spectacular views would make for an incredible experience on ATVs.
 Mike Sawatsky, sales representative at North Country Cycle and Sports in Thunder Bay, who has been riding for 10 years, explains that in the Southern Ontario region, “we really don’t have a lot of ATV-specific trails.
 What we do here is, there is a lot of Crown land that you can just go ride on.
 It’s a little different that way.”
 Sawatsky advises going with someone who knows the area well.
 And even if you do know the region, he says, “a GPS is a must—it would be easy to get lost.”

-Silver Mountain Station, a historic railway station, prides itself on its variety for adventurers—from horse back riders, snowmobilers, dirtbikers, ATVers, Skiiers, etc—everyone is welcome.
+Silver Mountain Station, a historic railway station, prides itself on its variety for adventurers.
+From horseback riders to snowmobilers, dirtbikers, ATVers, skiiers, etc—everyone is welcome.
 Near the Silver Mountain Station is a trail called the old Pee Dee line, which carves and winds around some of the best ATV trails that the Thunder Bay region has to offer.
 Check out this video of riding from Silver Mountain Station.
-Silver Mountain Station is just outside Thunder Bay so trailering your ATV from your hotel is painless.
+Silver Mountain Station is just outside Thunder Bay, so trailering your ATV from your hotel is painless.